 Types of Braces in Hershey, PA

-We are proud to offer different types of braces designed to correct bite issues, improve function, and enhance the appearance of your smile.
-Whether you are looking for a more traditional approach or a discreet alternative, we have options to help you reach your goals.
+We are proud to offer a variety of braces designed to correct bite issues, improve function, and enhance the appearance of your smile.
+Whether you prefer a traditional approach or a more discreet option, we have solutions to help you reach your goals.

 Teeth Straightening Options

-Thanks to advances in orthodontic technology, Korch Orthodontics can now provide patients with more choices than ever before.
+Thanks to advances in orthodontic technology, Korch Orthodontics offers more treatment options than ever before.
 Modern orthodontic treatment is more comfortable, efficient, and discreet, making it easier for patients of all ages to achieve a healthier smile.
 Dr. Susan Korch will work closely with you to create a personalized plan that fits your needs and lifestyle.

 Metal Braces

 Traditional metal braces are the most common type of orthodontic treatment.
 Made of high-grade metal alloys, they are smaller, more comfortable, and highly effective.
+We use Pitts Pro 21 brackets for efficient, modern treatment.
 Patients can also choose fun colored elastics for a personalized and unique smile.

 Ceramic Braces

-Ceramic braces use tooth-colored brackets and wires that blend in with your natural teeth.
-They are a more discreet option compared to metal braces while still providing the same effective results.
-Many adults and teens choose this option for a low-profile treatment.
+Ceramic braces feature tooth-colored brackets that blend with your natural teeth.
+They are a more discreet alternative to metal braces while still delivering the same effective results.
+This option is popular for adults seeking a more subtle look during treatment.

 Clear Aligners

-Clear aligners use a series of transparent, removable trays designed to gradually move your teeth into place.
+Clear aligners use a series of transparent, removable trays and tooth-colored attachments to gradually move your teeth into place.
 They are comfortable, virtually invisible, and allow you to eat, brush, and floss without restrictions.
 This makes them a convenient option for teens and adults.

 Not Sure Which Orthodontic Option Is Right for You?

 Every smile is unique, and the best treatment depends on your individual needs and goals.
-At Korch Orthodontics, Dr. Susan Korch will take the time to thoroughly evaluate your teeth and bite, discuss what you hope to achieve, and help you compare your options with clarity and confidence.
+At Korch Orthodontics, Dr. Susan Korch takes the time to thoroughly evaluate your teeth and bite, understand what you hope to achieve, and guide you through your options with clarity and confidence.

 During your consultation, Dr. Korch will: